easyscience/core/Examples/base/README.rst

 Subclassing Examples
 ------------------------

-This section gathers examples which correspond to subclassing the :class:`easyscience.Objects.Base.BaseObj`  class.
+This section gathers examples which correspond to subclassing the :class:`easyscience.base_classes.BaseObj`  class.